tooxie/shiva-server/docs/wishlist.rst

 worked on and improved/removed.

 * Only music files.
 No videos.
 No images.
-* No users.

-  + Therefore, no customization.
-  + And no privacy.

-* No uploading of files.
 * No update of files' metadata when DB info changes.